phax/phive/README.md

 * Removed deprecated methods marked for removal
 * Extended VES Status with optional `displayName` element.
 See [#30](https://github.com/phax/phive/issues/30)
 * Extended `EValidationType` with XSLT v1 specific enums
-* Renamed some `EvalidationType` enums to be more precise
+* Renamed some `EValidationType` enums to be more precise
-* Extracted class `AbstractionValidationSource`
+* Extracted class `AbstractValidationSource`
 * Added new class `CPhiveVersion`
 * Extended the `ValidationResultList` to contain the validation date time as well as the validation duration
 * Extracted new class `PhiveSeverityHelper`